johnno1962/injectionforxcode/README.md

 simulator and on the device (if you add an extra "run script" build phase as instructed.)
 The time taken to inject is the amount of time it takes to recompile the class modified.

-Support for injecting projects using "CocoaPods" which use "workspaces" added since version 2.6.
-The plugin assumes the workspace file has the same name as the actual project ".xcodeproj".
-Classes in the project or Pods can be injected as well as categories or extensions provided the original class is defined in the same file as the category.

 A quick demonstration video/tutorial of Injection in action is available here:

 https://vimeo.com/50137444

 Announcements of major commits to the repo will be made on twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).

-The source code is provided on the understanding it will not be redistributed in whole or part for payment and can only be redistributed with it's licensing code left in.
-License is hereby granted to evaluate this software for two weeks after which if you are finding it useful I would prefer you made a payment of $10 (or $25 in a commercial environment) as suggested by the licensing code included in the software in order to continue using it.

 To use injection, open the InjectionPlugin project, build it and restart Xcode.
 This should add a submenu and an "Inject Source" item to Xcode's "Product" menu.